Facilitating trade

 The CBSA Assessment and Revenue Management system (CARM) is now the official system of record for importers and other trade chain partners.
 If you have questions about the content on this page due to the transition to CARM, contact the CARM client helpdesk.

-Goods entering Canada are normally subject to duty and/or taxes.
-However, legislative provisions, such as tariff item No. 9993.00.00, provide relief from the payment of applicable duties for goods that enter Canada on a temporary basis, such as goods being repaired in Canada or goods imported temporarily for training or demonstration purposes.
-There are also several provisions that provide for the full or partial payment of excise taxes, including the goods and services tax/harmonized sales tax (GST/HST), for goods that are temporarily imported under certain circumstances.
-Although temporary importations may qualify for relief from duties and taxes, they may need to be documented on a Form E29B, Temporary Admission Permit, and a refundable security deposit may be required.
+Commercial goods entering Canada are normally subject to duties and/or taxes.
+However, legislative provisions, for goods classified under tariff item No. 9993.00.00, provide relief from the payment of applicable duties for commercial goods that enter Canada on a temporary basis, such as goods being repaired in Canada or goods imported temporarily for training or demonstration purposes.
+There are also several provisions that provide for the full or partial payment of excise taxes, including the goods and services tax/harmonized sales tax (GST/HST), for commercial goods that are temporarily imported under certain circumstances.
+Although temporary importations may qualify for relief from duties and taxes, they may need to be documented on a Form BSF865, Temporary Admission Permit: Commercial Goods, and a refundable security deposit may be required.

 Related links

-Canada is a signatory to the international Customs Convention on the A.T.A.
-Carnet for the Temporary Admission of Goods.
-This convention provides an alternative to Canada's Temporary Admission Permit (Form E29B) and eliminates the need to post a security deposit at the time of importation.
-Importers may obtain an A.T.A.
-Carnet in the country of export.
-A.T.A.
-Carnets are not issued by customs administrations.
-In those countries that participate in the Convention, A.T.A.
-Carnets are generally issued by the national chamber of commerce.
+Canada is a signatory to the international Customs Convention on the ATA (Admission Temporaire/Temporary Admission) Carnet for the temporary admission of goods.
+This convention provides an alternative to Canada’s Temporary Admission Permit: Commercial Goods (Form BSF865) and eliminates the need to post a security deposit at the time of importation.
+Goods intended for sale, lease, processing, or repair are not permitted for temporary importation on a carnet.
+Importers may obtain an ATA Carnet in the country of export.
+ATA Carnets are not issued by customs administrations.
+In those countries that participate in the Convention, ATA Carnets are generally issued by the national chamber of commerce.
 Each country has only one guaranteeing association, but it may have more than one issuing association.
 Security is posted through the guaranteeing association in the issuing country.
 In Canada, the guaranteeing association is the Canadian Chamber of Commerce.
-For more information about A.T.A.
-Carnets, please visit the Chamber of Commerce's website.
+For more information about ATA Carnets, please visit the Chamber of Commerce’s website.

 Related link